ironhacks/ironhacks-app/README.md

 </PreviewContainer>
 ```

 The preview component is a simple presentational component that shows an Iframe pointing to the project preview URL, we handle that preview on the backend, serving all the files for a given project through cloud functions.
-PLease check the backend repo to understand how we achieve that result.
+Please check the backend repo to understand how we achieve that result.

+We update the preview iframe by adding an empty space on the url.

+---